Political impact of Taylor Swift

 The American singer-songwriter Taylor Swift has exerted a significant political influence.
 Examined in an extensive body of reporting and analysis, the magnitude of Swift's fame distinguishes her leverage in the politics of the United States from that of other American music artists.
 She has also inspired or been acknowledged by politicians from Australia, Brazil, Canada, Southeast Asia, and the European Union, amongst other places.
 Music critics have described some of her songs, such as "Miss Americana & the Heartbreak Prince" (2019) and "Only the Young" (2020), as political protest songs.

 Swift voted for the first time in the 2008 U.S. presidential election—won by Barack Obama—and expressed satisfaction with its outcome.
 In 2012, she refused to discuss politics "because it might influence other people."
 Journalists criticized her apolitical stance.
 After the 2016 election of Donald Trump as U.S. president, Swift made her first political endorsement, supporting the Democratic candidates Phil Bredesen and Jim Cooper for the 2018 U.S. midterm elections in Tennessee, via a highly publicized Instagram post.
-In 2019, Swift claimed that she voted for Obama in the 2008 and 2012 elections, and was advised to not discuss politics by record label executives, who warned her about the 2003 Dixie Chicks controversy.
+In 2019, Swift claimed that she voted for Obama in the 2008 and 2012 elections, and for Hillary Clinton in the 2016 election, but was advised to not discuss politics by record label executives, who warned her about the 2003 Dixie Chicks controversy.

 Characterized as a liberal, Swift is pro-choice, an advocate of gender equality, LGBTQIA+ rights and gun control, and a vocal critic of racism, white supremacy, sexism, homophobia, and police brutality.
 She condemned Trump's presidency, accusing it of racism and fostering violence during the George Floyd protests, criticized the policies of the Republican senator Marsha Blackburn and the overruling of Roe v.
 Wade, and supported the Equality Act, the creation of Juneteenth as a national holiday and the removal of Confederate statues.
 She endorsed the Democratic tickets of Joe Biden and Kamala Harris in the 2020 United States presidential election, and Harris and Tim Walz in the 2024 election.